tam7777/software_engineering/B+tree/README.md

-# B+ tree with insertion and split
+# B+ tree with insertion and internal split

 Explanation: B+ tree with insertion, leaf split and non-leaf split.
 Detailed explanation commented out on the code.
 "Key:" is the input, returns a list of the leaf.
 Numbers in bracket is the number in a leaf, the number between brackets are the key of the root node that indicates which data is where.